 Love After Bereavement: Up Close and Personal

 For some, getting back into a relationship after bereavement will take a great deal of forethought.
-The mere idea of actually going on a first date will be a huge step and one you will hopefully approach with cautious enthusiasm.
+The mere idea of actually going on a first date will be a huge step for you.
+Hopefully, a huge step taken with cautious enthusiasm!

-If the new man/woman in your life proves to be a good companion and someone you’re attracted to, you may find yourself wanting to take things further.
-With this in mind it could be you’re suddenly and unexpectedly feeling overcome with awkwardness, and the idea of being intimate is a daunting prospect.
+It is hoped the new man/woman in your life will prove to be a good companion, and someone you’re attracted to.
+If this is the case, you may find yourself wanting to take things further.
+With this in mind it could be you’re suddenly and unexpectedly feeling overcome with awkwardness.
+The idea of being intimate at some point, becoming a daunting prospect.

-It’s important to acknowledge that you would have been aware a sexual encounter was likely if things went well and when the time comes to actually go ahead, it could be a bridge you cross ‘in the moment’.
+It’s important to acknowledge that you would have been aware a sexual encounter was likely if things went well.
+When the time comes to actually take this step, it could be a bridge you cross ‘in the moment’.
 However, talking about this beforehand and perhaps arranging to go away for a weekend would perhaps help you to get used to the idea and feel more prepared.

 At this point, if you’re questioning your reasons for having started this relationship, then you must ask yourself why.
-If this is your first experience of a relationship after bereavement and the first time you have had to consider things leading on to something more intimate, then it’s important to acknowledge you’re in this place because something has told you this is where you want to be.
+This may be your first experience of a more intimate friendship following bereavement.
+The first time you have had to consider things leading on to something sexual.
+This being the case, it’s important to acknowledge you’re in this place because something has told you this is where you want to be.

 So how do you deal with this?
-Unless you’re tee-total, a couple of drinks will help you to relax, and if the moment comes at the end of a day spent in each other’s company, and you have both been enjoying the experience of just being together, you may find what comes next, comes naturally.
+Unless you’re tee-total, a couple of drinks will help you to relax.
+If the moment comes at the end of a day spent in each other’s company, and you have both been enjoying the experience of just being together, you may find what comes next, comes naturally.

-Creating the right atmosphere is also important.
-It doesn’t have to be too contrived, but perhaps a scented candle or two; low lights and some soft music could help you to relax.
+Creating the right atmosphere is also important and it doesn’t have to be too contrived.
+A scented candle or two; low lights and some soft music could help you to relax.

 Acting upon any advice you might give to a friend, follow your own code of conduct.
-Safe sex is essential, and ensuring you really want to go ahead, and you’re not under any pressure, is important.
+Safe sex is essential.
+Ensuring you really want to go ahead, and you’re not under any pressure, is important.
 Moving on at your own pace will make the experience much more enjoyable for both of you.
 Getting the first time over will also move the relationship on a notch, if this is what you want.

-There are no hard and fast rules; you have to be guided by your emotions and instincts.
+There are no hard and fast rules about this experience; you have to be guided by your emotions and instincts.
 Make this time together special.
 Try and put all anxious or embarrassing thoughts out of your mind and determine to enjoy yourself.